Hong Kong General Chamber of Commerce: Foundation

-Business Documentation Services
+Business documentation services

-The Chamber provides certification services in 6 districts in Hong Kong, and is the biggest location network in Hong Kong.
+The Chamber provides certification services in five districts in Hong Kong, and is the biggest location network in Hong Kong.
 It began issuing Certificates of Origin in 1920, and is the sole authorised organisation for issuing ATA Carnet documents.
 It also provides Document Endorsement, Consulate Endorsement Facilitation and Paper to EDI Conversion issued are fully recognized by consulates, banks and customs houses throughout the world.

-Community engagement

-Good Citizen Award

-HKGCC has been the sole sponsor of the Good Citizen Award since its inception in 1973.
-The Award rewards citizens who have contributed to the safety of the community by assisting the police catch criminals.
-The scheme was set up as part of the first Fight Crime Campaign, funded by donations from Chamber members and the community.
-Over the years, more than 3,600 citizens have been commended for their bravery in combating crime.

-Business-School Partnership Programme

-Established in 2001, the programme matches secondary schools with companies to allow students to get hands-on experience to gain a better understanding of the commercial world.
-Participating schools and companies jointly develop regular activities during an academic year and include company visits, leadership talks, interview workshops and internships.

-Business Case Competition

-The annual Business Case Competition encourages university students and fresh graduates to use their creativity and knowledge to solve cases set by some of the Chamber's member companies.
-Each year the themes have a strong environmental and sustainability element.

-List of Chairpersons

 CEPA

-In HKGCC's report “China’s Entry into the WTO and its Impact on Hong Kong Business”, released on 18 January 2000, one of the key recommendations was to explore the possibility of setting up a regional trade agreement (RTA), also sometimes called a “free trade agreement”, as a concrete means to enhance further integration of trade and economic relations between Hong Kong and Mainland China.
+In HKGCC's report “China’s Entry into the WTO and its Impact on Hong Kong Business”, released on 18 January 2000, one of the key recommendations was to explore the possibility of setting up a regional trade agreement (RTA), also sometimes called a “free trade agreement”, as a concrete means to enhance further integration of trade and economic relations between Hong Kong and mainland China.
 After China's accession to the WTO in 2001, HKGCC once again presented the idea to Tung Chee-hwa, the then HKSAR Chief Executive.
 The idea struck a chord with Tung who then put forward the RTA concept to the Central Government.
-On 20 December 2001, Jiang Zemin, General Secretary of the Communist Party of China, told Tung that the Central Government formally agreed to the suggestion, and consultation would begin immediately.
+On 20 December 2001, Jiang Zemin, General Secretary of the Chinese Communist Party, told Tung that the Central Government formally agreed to the suggestion, and consultation would begin immediately.

 In January 2002, discussions between the HKSAR and the Central governments formally began, and a regional trade agreement was hammered out and formally named “Mainland/Hong Kong Closer Economic Partnership Arrangement” or CEPA.
-HKGCC then submitted a paper entitled “Topwards a Regional Trade Agreement between China and HKSAR” to Antony Leung on 21 January 2002, put forward seven principles to guide the discussions on the RTA, emphasizing that CEPA must be compliant with WTO principles.
+HKGCC then submitted a paper entitled “Towards a Regional Trade Agreement between China and HKSAR” to Antony Leung on 21 January 2002, put forward seven principles to guide the discussions on the RTA, emphasizing that CEPA must be compliant with WTO principles.

-Despite being put on hold for months due to the outbreak of SARS during March – June 2003, negotiations resumed and CEPA's text was finally concluded by the Central and HKSAR government negotiators, and signed on 29 June 2003.